gabortill/javascipt-style-guide/README.md

 ```

 ## Chaining
 Use one method per line if you want to chain methods.
-Also indent these methods 'cause it's easier to tell they are part of the same chain.
+Also indent these methods, because it's easier to tell they are part of the same chain.
 ```js
 // BAD
 var bad = new Bad();